Ministry of Municipal Affairs (Manitoba)

-Manitoba Municipal Relations (formerly Department of Municipal Affairs, until 1978) is a department of the Government of Manitoba that deals with local administrations and bodies, including municipalities, planning districts, and non-governmental organizations.
+Manitoba Municipal and Northern Relations (formerly Department of Municipal Affairs until 1978) is a department of the Government of Manitoba that deals with local administrations and bodies, including municipalities, planning districts, and non-governmental organizations.
 This includes the provision of training, ongoing consultation, technical analysis, and funding related to land management, community renewal, infrastructure, and the building of capacity of local governments to provide services.

 The department is organized into two functional areas: Community Planning and Development; and Infrastructure and Municipal Services.
 There are also two areas of special focus: